farid-hadi/install-wp/README.md

 After running the above, simple visit your.domain.com to run the usual WordPress installation.

-Example to install a new WordPress without creating a server block (virtual host), with a document root of /var/www/your.domain.com/public_html, served by an Nginx web server.
+Example to install a new WordPress _without creating a server block (virtual host)_, with a document root of _/var/www/your.domain.com/public_html_, served by an _Nginx_ web server.

 ```
 cd ~/install-wp/